Breakfast is the most important meal of the day and it should also be the most fun. For this year’s national cereal day, we’re taking our bowls to go.

-Don’t fear if the milk in your fridge is going bad, you can bite into these baked cereal and milk Doughnuts for this week’s Monday Munchies instead.
+Don’t fear if the milk in your fridge is going bad, you can bite into these baked cereal and milk donuts for today’s Monday Munchies instead.

 - 2 tablespoons cornstarch